Fairfax Campus, Aquia Building, Room 312

 Fairfax, VA 22030

-He earned his law degree at William & Mary, his Master of Public Administration (MPA) from George Mason University, and a Certificate of Advanced Graduate Study in Public Administration and Policy at Virginia Tech.
+He earned his law degree at William & Mary, his Master of Public Administration (MPA) from Mason, and a Certificate of Advanced Graduate Study in Public Administration and Policy at Virginia Tech.

 Areas of Research